Azithromycin interaction with amiodarone

 When azithromycin is co-administered with amiodarone, close monitoring for potential adverse effects is essential.
 Healthcare providers should educate patients about the signs and symptoms of adverse reactions and advise them to seek medical attention if they experience any concerning symptoms.

-See also Azithromycin symptoms disappear
+See also Azithromycin tablets leaflet

 It is important to consider the potential for QT prolongation and arrhythmias when using these medications together.
 Patients should be monitored for changes in their QT interval, especially if they have risk factors for QT prolongation, such as electrolyte abnormalities or other medications that can prolong the QT interval.